synthead/gpio_sysfs/README.md

 # Summary

-gpio\_sysfs is a simple, cross-platform GPIO library that interacts with sysfs without any gem dependencies.
+gpio\_sysfs is a simple, cross-platform GPIO library for Ruby that interacts with sysfs without any gem dependencies.
 This allows this library to interact with a variety of GPIO interfaces from various vendors with ease.

 Unlike some similar libraries, gpio\_sysfs does not read and write to `/dev/mem`, which requires the root user to be running the code.
 The user only